 3. Increased Data Adoption

 When data is accessible, more people use it.
-This creates a virtuous cycle: more usage leads to better data quality, which leads to more trust in data, which leads to even more usage.
+This creates a positive feedback loop: more usage leads to better data quality, which leads to more trust in data, which leads to even more usage.
 Organizations with high data adoption rates consistently outperform their peers.

 4. Better Business Outcomes